• Skip to primary navigation

 To Make Restaurant-Style Thai Iced Tea:

-- Add the Thai tea mix, water, and sugar to a large pot.
-Heat until the sugar is dissolved, approximately 3-5 minutes.
-Turn off the heat and let the Thai tea steep for 30 minutes, until it's very dark reddish-orange in color.
+Brew the Tea: Add the Thai tea mix, water, and sugar to a pot.
+Heat until the sugar is dissolved and then allow to steep until the tea is a dark reddish-orange in color.

-- Use your Thai tea sock filter to strain the tea mix from the tea.
+Strain the Tea: Use your tea sock filter to strain the tea mix from the tea.
 Let the tea cool to room temperature and then chill in the fridge until cool.

-- Add ice to fill a tall glass.
-Pour the chilled tea into the glass and then top with half and half cream.
-Add a straw, stir, and enjoy!
+Pour over Ice: Add cubed or crushed ice to fill a tall glass.
+Pour the chilled Thai tea into the glass.

 To Make Street Vendor-Style Thai Iced Tea:

-- Add the Thai tea mix, water, and sugar to a large pot.
-Heat until the sugar is dissolved, approximately 3-5 minutes.
-Turn off the heat and let the Thai tea steep for 30 minutes, until it's very dark reddish-orange in color.
+Brew the Tea: Add the Thai tea mix, water, and sugar to a pot.
+Heat until the sugar is dissolved and then allow to steep until the tea is a dark reddish-orange in color.

-- Use your Thai tea sock filter to strain the tea mix from the tea.
-Add the sweetened condensed milk and stir until well dissolved.
-Chill in the fridge until cool.
+Strain the Tea: Use your tea sock filter to strain the tea mix from the tea.

 Dairy-Free Thai Iced Tea